-A: Just like any other lender, the government will want back the money that is owed to them.
+A: Just like any other lender, the government will want repayment of the money that is owed to them.
 If you have not spent the money or can afford to pay back your CERB overpayment, it is highly recommended to do so.
-Not only will it clear up the mishap, it will also help to avoid any potential legal action that may arise from the overpayment.
+Not only will it clear up the mishap, but it will also help to avoid any potential legal action that may arise from the overpayment.

-If you cannot pay what is owed, the federal government does have special privileges compared to a regular creditor and you are at risk of having any other government benefits withheld from you such as Employment Insurance, HST/GST cheques and further CERB payments.
+If you cannot pay what is owed, the federal government has special powers and you are at risk of having other government benefits withheld from you, such as Employment Insurance, HST/GST cheques and further CERB payments.

-Q: Are there any legal risks such as fines or charges that may be a result of a CERB overpayment?
+Q: Are there any legal risks such as fines or charges that may result from a CERB overpayment?

 - Provided false or misleading information;